 Installation is similar to earlier LSSR models.
 The flange design allows for easy skew adjustments from 0 to 45 ͦ left or right.
 The swivel seat with the patented reinforced hinge adjusts the slope easily from 0 to 45 ͦup or down.
 All LSSR models are offered with our ZMAX® coating for medium corrosion resistance in indoor and limited outdoor use.
 These new models can be used on miter- or straight-cut rafters and joists.
 All LSSR models are currently in the ER-280 code report.

-Stay tuned, because we’ll soon be offering fastener substitutions with these 2x models using our Strong-Drive® (SD) Connector screws for higher allowable loads.
-For these and other updates, check back on strongtie.com soon.
+We also offer fastener substitutions with these 2x models using our Strong-Drive® (SD) Connector screws for higher allowable loads.